Chris Eubank Jr: Eubank vs Benn II

 On 29 June, Alalshikh announced the rematch was set and all terms were agreed for the rematch to take place on 20 September in London.
 It was contracted that the fight would take place again at the Tottenham Hotspur Stadium.
 In July, Ring Magazine reported that itself, Riyadh Season and SELA were no longer involved in the rematch talks between Eubank and Benn.
 Benn accused Eubank for the delay.
 A few days later Ring Magazine retracted the statement and stated a date in November 2025 would be explored instead.
 Hearn stated that the November date was suitable for them.
 Simultaneously, he was engaged in talks with PBC regarding Benn's potential challenge against WBC champion Mario Barrios.
 On 6 August 2025, Ring Magazine announced that the rematch would occur on 15 November 2025, once more at the Tottenham Hotspur Stadium in London.
 It was also confirmed that SELA would serve as the lead promoter, with sponsorship from Ring Magazine and Riyadh Season.
-Hearn suggested Eubank would make the weight for the rematch without difficulty, due the his last several fights also being contested at the 160-pound limit.
+Hearn suggested Eubank would make the weight for the rematch without difficulty, due to his recent fights also being contested at the 160-pound limit.
 Eubank cautioned Eddie Hearn that he would "expose" him again if he attended the press conference scheduled for 15 November.
 The two have a history of confrontations during press events, as Eubank had previously silenced Hearn at the last press conference.
 Hearn suggested he might boycott the forthcoming press conference to prevent any potential embarrassment.
 Eubank circulated the video, reaffirming his position regarding Hearn's attendance.